jnsebgosselin/gwhat/docs/create_project.rst

 The folder :file:`Meteo` contains all input and output data relative to the downloading, formatting, and the creation of gapless daily weather records.
-It contains three three sub-folders named respectively :file:`Raw`, :file:`Input`, and :file:`Output`.
+It contains three sub-folders named respectively :file:`Raw`, :file:`Input`, and :file:`Output`.

 The folder :file:`Raw` is where are saved the daily weather data files once they